tyconsulting/blog.tyang.github.io/_posts/2016-08-06-configmgr-oms-connector.md

 <a href="http://blog.tyang.org/wp-content/uploads/2016/08/image-1.png"><img style="padding-top: 0px; padding-left: 0px; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2016/08/image_thumb-1.png" alt="image" width="520" height="376" border="0" /></a>

 Once you have logged in, you will be prompted to select the Azure Subscription and then specify a display name for the Azure AD application.
-If you don’t assign a name, the script will try to create the Azure AD application under the name “ConfigMgr-OMS-Connector”:
+If you don’t assign a name, the script will try to create the Azure AD application under the name "ConfigMgr-OMS-Connector":

 <a href="http://blog.tyang.org/wp-content/uploads/2016/08/SNAGHTMLc560723.png"><img style="padding-top: 0px; padding-left: 0px; padding-right: 0px; border: 0px;" title="SNAGHTMLc560723" src="http://blog.tyang.org/wp-content/uploads/2016/08/SNAGHTMLc560723_thumb.png" alt="SNAGHTMLc560723" width="700" height="297" border="0" /></a>